SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 ## Summary

 At this point, you have learned what the SAP HANA Cloud vector engine is, how vector embeddings work, how to get your project ready for SAP HANA deployment, and how to bind your application to an HDI container instance.
-In the following exercises, you will evolve your project into a fully functioning CAP AI service application utilizing SAP HANA Cloud vector engine, SAP generative AI Hub, embedding, and chat LLMs.
+In the following exercises, you will evolve your project into a fully functioning CAP AI service application utilizing SAP HANA Cloud vector engine, Generative AI Hub, embedding, and chat LLMs.

 ## Further reading